DawidRubch/DawidRubch/readme.md

-👨🏻‍💻 AI Fullstack developer
+# 👨🏻‍💻 Dawid Niegrebecki

-💻 Building AI MVPs with Next.
+💻 AI Full-Stack Developer specializing in rapid MVP development with Next.js

-Got over 30+ clients.
-Some of the reviews:
+I transform AI concepts into production-ready applications, having successfully delivered over 100 projects for clients ranging from startups to Fortune 500 companies.

+### ⭐ Client Success Stories

-• "It was a pleasure working with Dawid.
-He was able to bring our AI idea to life. " - Built MVP in one week.
+"*It was a pleasure working with Dawid.
+He was able to bring our AI idea to life.*"
+→ Complete MVP in one week

-• "He was able to intuitively understand my vision of the task and was able to build the tool on a very short deadline." - Delivered a solution in half the time.
+"*He was able to intuitively understand my vision and build the tool on a very short deadline.*"
+→ Project delivered in half the expected time

-• "Dawid did a great job building an AI education app for our company!" - Built entire AI SaaS MVP from scratch.
+"*Dawid did a great job building an AI education app for our company!*"

-These are only 3 out of around 30 reviews.
-You can read more here: https://www.upwork.com/freelancers/dawidniegrebecki

-🖥 Worked on 100+ projects for various clients from solopreneurs to Fortune 500 companies.
+→ Full AI SaaS platform from scratch

+Read more client reviews on my [Upwork Profile](https://www.upwork.com/freelancers/dawidniegrebecki).

+### 🛠️ Expertise
+AI Integration • Rapid MVP Development • Next.js •

+---
+🤝 Looking to build your next AI project?
+Let's connect.